crossplane-contrib/function-auto-ready/README.md

 * Another function added the composed resource to the desired state.
 * The composed resource appears in the observed state (i.e. it exists).
-* **For standard Kubernetes resources** (Deployment, StatefulSet, DaemonSet, Service, Ingress, Secret, ConfigMap, ServiceAccount), the resource passes resource-specific health checks.
+* **For standard Kubernetes resources** with health check implementations (see list below), the resource passes resource-specific health checks.
 * **For all other resources** (Crossplane managed resources, custom resources, etc.), the composed resource has the status condition `type: Ready`, `status: True`.

 Crossplane considers a composite resource (XR) to be ready when all of its